ags1773/nuxt-poc/docs/to-do.md

 `22-July-2021`

-- [x] SSR 1st two rows, load remaining rows client side on scroll
+- [x] SSR 1st two rows, load remaining rows client side
 - [ ] critical CSS
 - [ ] load more
 - [ ] load a font (take it from config, no hardcoding)